dj80hd/observ/README.md

 ## Testing

-Use `localhost:8111/metrics` or use the graph links below:
+Use `localhost:8111/metrics` or the links below to verify prometheus metrics:

-* [Requests] go up the more time the `/req` endpoint is hit
+* [Request] rates go up the more often `/req` endpoint is hit
 * [Errors] go up the more the `httpcode` param is set to 5xx
 * [Duration] goes up when `duration` is set higher